gnh1201/caterpillar/README.md

 # gnh1201/caterpillar
-Caterpillar - The simple and parasitic web proxy and spam filter
+Caterpillar - The simple and parasitic web proxy with spam filter

 ## How to works
 ```